sneakaway-studio/tally-tracker-explorer/README.md

 	- [ ] Bake lighting?
 	- [ ] UI / Canvas
 	- [ ] What else?
-- [ ] Figure out player control device
+- [ ] Test Logitech game controller
 - [ ] Create documentation
 	- [ ] Transform this README (using [past project](https://github.com/immersive-scholar/community-gardens) as a guide) into a page with
 		- [ ] Statement